US cities › California › Santa Ana

 | Census tracts mapped | 52 |

-Santa Ana packs one of California’s densest populations into a flat grid crossed by I-5, SR-55 and SR-22, and its severe-exposure share (3.9% of residents above 70 dB) trails only neighboring Anaheim nationally.
+Santa Ana packs one of California’s densest populations into a flat grid crossed by I-5, SR-55 and SR-22, and its severe-exposure share (3.9% of residents above 70 dB) ranks among the highest in the state, close behind neighboring Anaheim.
 The two cities are effectively one freeway-noise system — Orange County’s urban core, laced with corridors built before anyone priced in the people beside them.

 On the southern boundary sits John Wayne Airport — officially located in Santa Ana — which is itself a landmark in noise politics: its strict nighttime curfew and famously steep “quiet” departure climbs exist because of decades of litigation from communities under the flight paths.
 The airport’s noise rules are among the most restrictive in the country, which is partly why the city’s red concentrates along the freeways instead.